robbgatica/memorize-ai/README.md

 - **Full guide**: See [MULTI_LLM_GUIDE.md](MULTI_LLM_GUIDE.md) for comprehensive setup instructions for Llama, GPT-4, and other LLMs

 **Benefits of local LLMs:**
-- No data sent to cloud services
+- Complete privacy - no data sent to cloud services
-- Free to use (no API costs)
+- Free to use after initial setup (no API costs)
-- Suitable for confidential investigations
+- Suitable for confidential investigations and offline environments

 ## Performance Notes